 Della Robbia in the Hospital of St Paul by Santa Maria Novella celebrated the peaceable greeting between the two Founders of rival Orders, St Dominic of the Order of Preachers, St Francis of the Franciscans, in terra cotta by Della Robbia, which Augustus Hare engraved, and which also was present at Holmhurst St Mary , becoming even the symbol of its peaceable ecumenical Theological Library in which Godfriends started.

-Perhaps there is a chance of Godfriends, certainly of its Hermit of the Holy Family, living amongst the Dominicans.
+There was, perhaps, the chance of Godfriends, certainly of its Hermit of the Holy Family, living amongst the Dominicans.
 So it is joyous to find amongst these Alinari prints so much by Fra Angelico.
 Here the Annunciation of the Word of God to be flesh in our midst, with Mary contemplating on Truth and Wisdom .
 One climbs the stairs at San Marco to see this at their head, leading into each friar's cell, again painted with the same beautiful Florentine maiden, sometimes glimpsed as Eve, more usually as Mary, EVA/AVE .
 The architecture of San Marco's cloister is exactly this.

 The same vaulted ceilings, the same delicate capitals, the same arches, the same play of light and shade.